Fall 1743 Welcome Days

 - View your housing assignment

-- Complete your AlcoholEdu and Haven trainings
+- Complete your AlcoholEdu training

 - Get excited!
-You're going to be a Blue Hen!
+You're a Blue Hen!

 Self-Discovery and Development